|

 of my painting 'Glow' has been used.

-February I celebrated my 25th anniversary being an artist with a
+2010 I celebrated my 25th anniversary being an artist with a jubilee-exhibition

-jubilee-exhibition in an old weaving-house in Zaandijk, the Netherlands.
+in an old weaving-house in Zaandijk, the Netherlands.
+Lots of people

-Lots of people dropped in to look at my new paintings and have been
+dropped in to look at my new paintings and have been part of the

-part of the festivities.
-For instance my friend the composer and
+festivities.
+For instance my friend the composer and guitarplayer

-guitarplayer Ezequiel Menalled gave a performance with folkmuziek
+Ezequiel Menalled gave a performance with folkmuziek from Argentine.

 Most